dsilvestro/PyRate/pyrate_lib/fastPyRateC/README.md

 1. Install SWIG (http://www.swig.org/download.html).
    On Linux you can use: `sudo apt-get install swig` On MacOS you can use: `brew install swig`

+2. Install the curl command if not available.
+    On Linux you can use: `sudo apt-get install curl` On MacOS you can use: `brew install curl`

-2. In a terminal window browse to the "ModulePyrateC" directory `e.g. cd your_PyRate_directory/pyrate_lib/fastPyRateC/ModulePyrateC`
+3. In a terminal window browse to the "ModulePyrateC" directory `e.g. cd your_PyRate_directory/pyrate_lib/fastPyRateC/ModulePyrateC`